 In Manila, riot police used water cannons and batons to break up a big anti-martial law demonstration on Friday (23 September).

-In Manila, riot police used water cannons and batons to break up a big anti-martial law demonstration on Friday (23 September).
+Background: In Manila, riot police used water cannons and batons to break up a big anti-martial law demonstration on Friday (23 September).
 The demonstration came only two days after celebrations marking the fifth anniversary of martial law in the Philippines, which was imposed by President Ferdinand Marcos.
 The Filipino leader has repeatedly said that his intentions was to move the nation back to democracy.
 But apparently for the five thousand demonstrators the promise of a transition was not enough.

 SYNOPSIS: The well planned demonstration began after Friday afternoon mass in the Santa Cruz Church in Manila.
 With cries of 'Down with Martial Law' and 'Down with Marcos', the five thousand protestors tried to march through the Rizal Avenue in the heart of the capital's busy commercial centre.